Members of Ironworkers Local 752 celebrate the installation of the last steel truss on the Halifax Shipyard’s

 YOU COULD HELP CONSTRUCT NORTH AMERICA'S most modern shipyard.

 Irving Shipbuilding won the right to construct Canada’s new fleet of navy combat ships – one of the largest federal government procurement projects in the history of our country.
-In preparation, the company is investing more than $300 million in a world-class modernization program that includes the construction of a new 408m long, 47m high primary production facility, a 520-car parking garage and a new land level platform and updated piers at its Halifax Shipyard, as well as a $30-million steel fabrication facility in Dartmouth.
-The two-year project is expected to generate up to 500 construction jobs.
+In preparation, the company invested more than $300 million in a world-class modernization program that includes the construction of a new 408m long, 47m high primary production facility, a 520-car parking garage and a new land level platform and updated piers at its Halifax Shipyard, as well as a $30-million steel fabrication facility in Dartmouth.
 Check out the video below.

 Does working on a construction project like this interest you?
 If so, use the Career Finder to explore the construction careers that work in this sector.